 Now it’s hard to look at the overall event circuit with anything but skepticism.
 It really should not be a surprise, the idea that giving away product at heavily discounted prices on Saturday and then selling it at normal price on Sunday is obviously flawed.

 Cigarfest, Big Smoke, The Great Smoke, Chattanooga Tweet-Up and other established events will likely remain for various reasons, but many are about to go.
 It just does not make sense to spend time giving away free cigars, while not being able to sell cigars, on a regular basis.
 Some events are better than others, but too many return zero upside for manufacturers, something that was always known, but never was an issue because it had almost no effect on the bottom line.
-Those days have come and gone and 2014 will be a year where many of the events begin their decline.
+Those days have come and gone and 2014 will be a year when many of the events begin their decline.

 The system worked for a while, but that was before multi-vendor events became a weekly occurrence, something the cigar industry cannot sustain.